RangerWhisky/advent22/README.md

 Notes/warnings
 ==============
 * Day 5 - the answer is correct, the logic is fine, but the code is not "good".
 It was written on a train trip when tired and if it were for a real job I would definitely not have submitted any of the patches as-is.
 I'm leaving it in place as a note to self on what happens when you code over-tired or distracted!
+* Day 9 - simple enough problem made more difficult by some bad early assumptions.
+Done over the course of a few very interrupted days